-The facts of the NMYO case were typical: one nonprofit organization, NMYO, worked with another nonprofit organization, Southwest Organizing Project, to disseminate mailings, as both nonprofits had a history of education on issues relating to youth, equality, and government transparency issues.
+The facts of the NMYO case were typical: one nonprofit organization, NMYO, worked with another nonprofit organization, Southwest Organizing Project, to disseminate mailings, as both nonprofits had a history of education on issues relating to youth, equality, and government transparency.
 The mailings suggested that certain legislators were beholden to health insurance interests, and highlighted that the legislators' donors included health insurance companies.
 Both nonprofit organizations spent a relatively small portion of their budget on the mailings: \$15,000 out of a \$225,000 budget for NMYO and \$6,000 out of a \$1.1 million budget for Southwest Organizing Project.
-It's worth noting that both spending amounts were greater than the monetary threshold proposed in S.B.
-5153 (\$5,000), at least as it pertains to incidental committee spending relative to non-statewide candidates or ballot propositions.
+It's worth noting that these spending amounts are similar in scope to the monetary threshold proposed in H.B.
+2256 (\$25,000).